ExhibitionWhat was the New Frankfurt? Key Questions about the 1920s Urban Planning Program

 In Your World – an Audio Drive, Marc Behrens and Hannes Seidl take the audience on a tour of Frankfurt.
 Wrapped in calming frequencies, a connection between the daily routine of home health care and (self-)care emerges.
 While the healing frequencies tenderly envelop the audience, the conversations build a bridge to the harsh world beyond the window panes.
 Your World oscillates between singing bowls and bedpans and takes time—for the audience and those who care for us.

-A production by Hannes Seidl & Briefkastenfirma in co-production with the Museum Angewandte Kunst, Frankfurt am Main.
+A production by Hannes Seidl & Briefkastenfirma in co-production with Museum Angewandte Kunst, Frankfurt am Main.
+Funded by the City of Frankfurt am Main and the Hessisches Ministerium für Wissenschaft und Forschung, Kunst und Kultur.

 The audio drive lasts about 50 minutes and costs 18 euro per person / 10 euro reduced price.